developmentseed/mosaicjson-spec/0.0.1/Readme.md

 ## 1. Purpose

-This specification attempts to create a standard for representing metadata about mosaic of cloud optimized geotiff (COG) files, to aid clients in configuration and browsing.
+This specification attempts to create a standard for representing metadata about mosaic of cloud optimized geotiff (COG) files.

 ## 2. File format